Why SaaS companies need to invest in branding early

 What is discovery and why is it the most important phase of brand development?

-Effective brand strategy cannot be templated.
-It emerges from genuine discovery: structured conversations with founders, early customers, investors, and team members that surface the real differentiators, the authentic values, and the honest competitive landscape.
+Effective brand strategy cannot be taken from a run-of-the-mill template and applied to any and every company.
+It emerges from genuine discovery and requires structured conversations with founders, early customers, investors, and team members to surface the real differentiators, define the authentic values, and assess the honest competitive landscape.

-Expect a rigorous agency to invest meaningful time in discovery before producing any strategic output.
-Red flags include agencies that skip this phase, that rely entirely on questionnaires rather than live dialogue, or that deliver brand strategies that feel generic enough to apply to any company in your sector.
+A rigorous agency invests meaningful time in discovery before producing any strategic output.
+Red flags include agencies that skip this phase, that rely entirely on questionnaires rather than live dialogue, or that deliver brand strategies that feel generic enough to apply to any other business in your sector.

 Discovery should answer: